Text consolidated by Valsts valodas centrs (State

 (2) The State Revenue Service and the local government shall

-store reports on the application of the direct tax rebates in the
+store reports on the application of direct tax rebates in the

 taxation period which have been received in accordance with